 - Stored on a third party’s cloud server;

 - Uploaded and backed up via the internet to a third party server and data service, and will be stored on such a service if information is provided through the internet; and

-- Kept in any manner and reviewed by anyone at PBO for reasons that include but are not limited to:
+- Kept in any manner and reviewed by anyone at or providing services through PBO for reasons that include but are not limited to: